 When you check out the list of processes whilst digging through the task manager, you often find a lot of processes that you actually don’t know about.
 But, if you have ever wondered what is jusched.exe, you’ve come to the right place to get informed about it.

 It is really a very simple process that unnecessarily consumes memory and acts as an overhead for other active processes.
-If you get to know what is jusched.exe, you can decide whether to let it run on your PC or not. they say.
+If you get to know what is jusched.exe, you can decide whether to let it run on your PC or not.

 In this article, let us get to know about it and how can it be stopped/configured.